changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 whether the two sides of Bellman's equation equal each other) and updating our
 $Q$ to force it to be consistent if not.

-Deep Q-Learning (i.e. DQN) follows the exact same general steps, but with neural nets instead of a lookup table.
+Deep Q-Learning (i.e. DQN for Deep Q-Network) follows the exact same general steps, but with neural nets instead of a lookup table.
 So we'll start with a neural net with randomized parameters that takes in a state-action pair and spits out a $Q$ value.
 We'll calculate both sides of Bellman's equation as normal, but this time, to force